Should I Install a Radon Mitigation System?

 Professional radon-specific contractors, like those at National Radon Defense, can evaluate your home, recommend the most suitable mitigation system, and ensure its proper installation.
 They also offer free estimates, so you can get an idea of the costs involved in protecting your home from dangerous radon levels.

-The time it takes for radon to dissipate depends on the mitigation method used and the initial radon levels in your home.
+The time it takes for radon to lower down depends on the mitigation method used and the initial radon levels in your home.
 With an effective radon mitigation system in place, it's possible for radon levels to decrease significantly.
 However, it's crucial to retest your home after the installation to ensure that the system is working correctly and that radon levels are within the safe range.
 Continuous monitoring and maintenance of the mitigation system will ensure that radon levels remain low over time.

 Can I Install a Radon Mitigation System Myself?